Lima Memorial Health System Logo

 Ataxia-telangiectasia is inherited.
 This means it is passed down through families.
 It is an autosomal recessive trait.
 Both parents must provide a copy of a nonworking gene for the child to have symptoms of the disorder.

-The disease results from a mutation in the ATM gene.
+The disease results from a variant in the ATM gene.
 This gene provides instructions for making a protein that helps control the rate at which cells grow and divide.
-Defects in this gene can lead to abnormal cell death around the body, including the part of the brain that helps coordinate movement.
+Defects in this gene can lead to abnormal cell death in many sites of the body, including the part of the brain that helps coordinate movement.

 Boys and girls are equally affected.